Exponentiating Higgs: Introduction

+The outcome is that the simplest model for the Higgs mechanism, free of the above mentioned problems of the standard formulation, is the one whose lagrangian density has the standard kinetic term in addition to the mass term, with the right sign, and to a linear term in $\phi$.
+As a byproduct, we will also show that the investigation provides the way to avoid Elitzur theorem in the usual formulation of the SM.

+In the remanent part of the paper we investigate a related model that still considers $\phi\in \RR$ and concerns the exponential interactions.
+Recently, in \cite{Matone:2015nxa}, the exponential interaction has been considered as a master model to derive other scalar theories.
+Interestingly, exponentiation of the Higgs also arises in the framework of skyrmions \cite{Atiyah}.

+The motivation for studying exponential interactions is that in the four-dimensional case, in agreement with the Higgs triviality problem, such theories turns out to be free.
+In this sense such models are related to the above proposed model.
+Nevertheless, the precise correspondence between such free models is still unknown, for this reason, considered the nice properties of the exponential interactions, it makes sense to investigate their possible role.

-Next, we will consider exponential interactions.
-In this respect, in \cite{Matone:2015nxa}, it has been shown that these lead to a nontrivial $\langle\phi\rangle$.
-An outcome of \cite{Matone:2015nxa}, is that there appear terms coming from the normal ordering of the exponentiated scalar.
-In this respect, we note that the interaction term $V$ in the path-integral formulation can be seen as the vev, in the free theory in an external source, of $\exp(\int d^Dx:V(\phi):)$, that is \be W[J]=\langle 0|T e^{\int d^Dx :V(\phi):}|0\rangle_J \ . \ee It is worth noticing that, as emphasized in \cite{Pohlmeyer:1975gt}, the difficulties in quantizing some non-renormalizable field theories, concern the non-uniqueness of the solution, rather than its existence.
-In such a context, let us remind that in \cite{Albeverio:1979nc}, using the ultraviolet cutoff $\gamma^{-N}$, $\gamma>1$, $N>0$, have been investigated scalar theories with interaction $\lambda :\exp(\alpha \phi):$.
-It turns out that for $d>2$, for all $\alpha$, and for $d=2$, with $|\alpha|>\alpha_0$, the Schwinger functions converge to the free Schwinger functions.
+Let us recall that scalar theories with exponential interactions are non-renormalizable.
+As emphasized in \cite{Pohlmeyer:1975gt}, the difficulties in quantizing some non-renormalizable field theories, concern the non-uniqueness of the solution, rather than its existence.
+In such a context, let us remind that in \cite{Albeverio:1979nc}, using the ultraviolet cut-off $\gamma^{-N}$, $\gamma>1$, $N>0$, have been investigated scalar theories with interaction $\lambda :\exp(\alpha \phi):$.
+It turns out that for $D>2$, for all $\alpha$, and for $D=2$, with $|\alpha|>\alpha_0$, the Schwinger functions converge to the free Schwinger functions.
 The essential point in the investigation of \cite{Albeverio:1979nc} is that $\Delta_{F,\Lambda}(0)$, with $\Delta_{F,\Lambda}(x)$ the Feynman propagator with cut-off on the momenta, grows sufficiently fast to kill the fluctuations of $\phi$, so that $:\exp(\alpha \phi):= \exp(-{\alpha^2\over2}\Delta_{F,\Lambda}(0))\exp(\alpha \phi)$ vanishes in the limit $\Lambda\to\infty$.
-We are not aware if such findings have been reproduced in the standard lattice regularization.
-However, as we will see, we will get nontrivial expectation values of $\phi$.
-It would be of considerable interest if this may correspond to a gaussian theory.